 - Please don’t bring your bike shoes and bikes into the house

-With the approval of over $11 million in funding, Warburton is set to become a Mountain biking wonderland.
-With over 160km of trails including a trail descending Mount Donna Buang, it is going to be Epic.
-Digs Lodgings property in Derby, Derby Digs was host to Yarra Ranges MTB development team during their research phase.
-Read more about Warburton as an MTB distination.
+With the approval of over $11 million in funding, Warburton is set to become a true mountain biking destination.
+With over 160km of trails, including a trail descending Mount Donna Buang, it is going to be epic.
+Digs Lodgings property in Derby, Derby Digs was host to Yarra Ranges MTB development team during their research phase for the Warburton bike trails.

 Mt Donna Buang is located in the Yarra Valley, overlooking Warburton in Victoria.
-This majestic climb is a favorite for road cyclists and tourists alike.
+This majestic climb is a favourite for road cyclists and tourists alike.

-The summit is 1245m and there 21 metre high lookout tower on the summit providing panoramic views of the Yarra Valley, Dandenong Ranges, Melbourne, and the Alps.
+The summit is 1245m, with a 21m high lookout tower on the summit providing panoramic views of the Yarra Valley, Dandenong Ranges, Melbourne and the Alps.

 La La Falls

-The track follows beside the gurgling Four Mile Creek, snaking its way under a thick, lush forest canopy over a vibrant under story of ferns, musk daisy bush, blanket-leaf and bootlace bush.
+The 3.2km track runs alongside Four Mile Creek, snaking its way under a thick, lush forest canopy over a vibrant under story of ferns, musk daisy bush, blanket-leaf and bootlace bush.
 The trail traverses the creek over several cute stone bridges to the soundtrack of bubbling water and birdsong.
 With luck you might even sight a lyrebird, one of the most treasured creatures in the Yarra State Forest.
 The Falls themselves are serene and are best visited after a rainfall when the flow down the rocky slabs is high.

 The Waterwheel on the main street of Warburton is your destination for all things Warburton Valley.
-More than a Visitor Information Centre, The Waterwheel is home to the gorgeous Handmade shop, a hub for local wine, an Art Gallery and eco Indoor Forest.
+More than a Visitor Information Centre, The Waterwheel is home to a gorgeous handmade shop, a hub for local wine, an Art Gallery and eco Indoor Forest.